 The following steps have been taken

-- The number of industries reserved for public sector has been reduced from 71 to 3.
+- The number of industries reserved for the public sector has been reduced from 71 to 3.

-- Process of disinvestment has been initiated by the government in respect of those public sector industries which have been running in loss.
+- The process of disinvestment has been initiated by the government in respect of those public sector industries which have been running in loss.

 Positive Impact of Globalization

 Many MNCs have invested their capital in India.
 So the Indian consumers are getting variety and quality products at cheaper rates.